mykelalvis/FT/Traveller/WORKING/Mongoose/Spinward Salvage LIC.md

 and LSP and Salvage Factors mean business.

 The characters are asked to stay on.
 They are given a choice of roles.
 One is to crew the Survey Scout to conduct a salvage of an old mining base in Lanth subsector.
-Unfortunately the world’s critters are a tad un-welcoming, as is the climate. so there may be some bloody critter-clearing to do.
+Unfortunately the world's critters are a tad un-welcoming, as is the climate. so there may be some bloody critter-clearing to do.
 There is also the command of a company scout/courier up for grabs for another corporate spying mission against Salvage Factors in the Regina subsector.
-It’s their choice...
+It's their choice...

 ## Cast Of Characters